abbec/deferred/Doc/Report/report.md

 expected in a forward renderer.
 Since the application is almost totally GPU bound, there is no reason to compare computers according to CPU.
 All cases in table \ref{tab:perf} contains $364091$ polygons (since no view frustum culling is performed).
-The small variations in FPS are due to the amount of geometry undergoing visibility and backface culling.
+The small variations in FPS are likely due to the amount of geometry undergoing visibility and backface culling.

 # Discussion
 The implementation works satisfying and it is efficient as expected.
 To fully leverage all advantages of the algorithm, some implementation of light scissoring is needed.
-Andersson CITE proposes a solution to this problem by dividing the screen into tiles and calculate which lights contribute to which tiles.
+Andersson [@Andersson] proposes a solution to this problem by dividing the screen into tiles and calculate which lights contribute to which tiles.
 This can be implemented with the help of compute shaders, a feature available in DirectX 11.
 In this compute shader step, light culling is performed by determining visible light sources for each tile.
-The compute shader steps then results in number of visible light sources and index list of visible light sources per tile.
+The compute shader step then results in a number of visible light sources and an index list of visible light sources per tile.
 This is then accumulated and combined with shading albedos to produce the final pixel color.